SiNa88/VDT/README.md

 # Twin the Drive: An HGBR-based Machine Learning Model as a Vehicular Digital Twin for Risk Detection

-This is the code repository for an under-review paper.
+This is the code repository for a proof-of-concept Vehicular Digital Twin (VDT) that uses a simple, interpretable ML model for risk detection and enhance safety in automated driving.

 ## Contact info